ranadeepbhuyan/awstraining/README.md

 ## Hello World
 1. Navigate to the EC2 dashboard and find the public ip of the webserver
-1. Navigate to http://<public ip> to see the hello world page.
+1. Navigate to http://\<public ip\>/hello to see the hello world page.
-1. Show application does not work and needs a database connection

 # Exercise 1a
 ## Create an S3 bucket
+1. Navigate to Services -> S3 -> create bucket
+1. provide a bucket name for e.g. my-sample-bucket-nitin and click next.
+1. In step 3, in the section manage public permissions select read and write for Objects.
+Click next
+1. Click on create bucket.
 1. Upload an image to the s3 bucket.
 2. Access S3 bucket using the browser.